“The Roosevelt” – New Orleans

 Its worth it to check in.

-Restaurant tip: The Dragos Seafood Restaurant.
+My restaurant tip: The Dragos Seafood Restaurant

 We enjoyed fantastic osyters.
 The chef de cuisine served them “raw” or “charbroiled”.
 The Charbroiled version was the best one we ever had, first the oysters are filled with butter and garlic.
 Then it’s time for the next step, the grilling of the oysters, later on Parmesan and Romano Cheese.
 Yummy.
 The Chef de cuisine said: “Mother Nature made the oysters.
 We just perfected the

-The single best bite of food in New Orleans.
+Yummy, the single best bite of food in New Orleans.